 Seems like a good idea because red lights are less often run, right?
 And, red light accidents also occur less often, right?

-A recent study by the University Of South Florida College Of Public Health shows that red light cameras actually increase the number of red light accidents, and their severity.
+A recent study by the University Of South Florida College Of Public Health shows that red light cameras can increase the number of red light accidents, and their severity.
 Why?
 Because drivers are more likely to slam on their breaks to avoid running a yellow light.
-I also imagine in some cases drivers are more likely to speed way up, to avoid running the red light.
+I also imagine in some cases drivers speed way up, to avoid running the red light.

-So, these cameras cause an interesting phenomenon: This system of automatic red light ticketing causes people to artificially increase the importance not being in the intersection when the light turns red.
-I say “artificially”, because the most significant real-life priority is to avoid accidents.
-But, the presence of these cameras causes people to shut off the real-life priority (avoid accidents) and ignore their real-life situations (other drivers in their vicinity)…. all to avoid running the red light.
+These cameras are an interesting phenomenon: Automatic red light ticketing can cause drivers to artificially increase the importance of not being in the intersection when the light turns red.
+I say “artificially”, because it can cause people to shut off a real-life priority (avoid accident) and ignore a real-life situation (other driver in their vicinity)…. to avoid the automatic ticket.

-I consider cell phone related accidents very similar in nature.
-Drivers talking on cell phones more likely ignore their surroundings because they’ve artificially increased the importance of something else: their cell phone.
-This is why areas have started banning cell phone usage while driving.
+I consider cell phone related accidents similar.
+Drivers talking on cell phones may more likely ignore their surroundings because they’ve artificially increased the importance of something else: their cell phone.
+This is why some areas have started banning cell phone usage while driving.